WillHensel/AdsbMon/README.md

 # AdsbMon

-ADSB monitoring by decoding raw output from Dump1090.
-This is self-hostable software that connects to a [Dump1090](https://github.com/antirez/dump1090) socket on your network, decodes ADSB messages, and then makes information about aircraft that is present in the area via API routes.
+ADSB Monitoring by decoding raw output from Dump1090.
+This is self-hostable software that connects to a [Dump1090](https://github.com/antirez/dump1090) socket on your network, decodes ADSB messages from aircraft present in the local area, and then makes information about the aircraft available via API routes.
 It only supports the extended squitter messages with a 112-bit data block.
 [Dump1090](https://github.com/antirez/dump1090) may send more messages that have the shorter 56-bit data block, these are not supported.

 The following ADSB messages are supported: